mariamALLI/circle-3-presentation/slides.md

 sum();
 ```

-Any variable that is declared outside the function can be accessed inside the function.
-The function is called a global variable.
+Any variable declared outside a function is considered a global variable and can be accessed within the function.

-example
+Example:

 ```javascript
 Example;